wonsunahn/CS1632_RentACat_Cucumber/README.md

 ### Expected Outcome

-Initially when you run the Cucumber tests, all your tests will fail, partly because RentACatImpl is incomplete and partly because your Cucumber testing code is incomplete.
 You will get a long list of failures followed by this summary text:

 ```
 ...